The Industry Wage Gap

 Wages Industry Score

-This shows a concerning trend: the average percentage gap between minimum wages and the average living wage estimate across 28 key garment producing countries in our dataset now stands at 49.5%, meaning workers are still receiving just over half the money they need to reach a decent standard of living.
-This represents a 1% increase from 2023 and a 4.5% increase from 2022, despite heightened awareness and concerted efforts.
+This reflects a narrowing of the wage gap with an 8.5% decrease from 2024 where it was 49.5%.
+This indicates that the estimated average percentage gap between minimum wages and the average living wages across 31 key garment producing countries has reduced.
+Despite the improvement, workers are still not receiving the adequate amount of money they need to reach a decent standard of living.
 These are not just abstract numbers; they represent the real struggles of workers and the impact on their lives.

 The Data